snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 <TabItem value="databricks" label="Databricks" default>

 All fields in databricks are `nullable`.
-Having `"null"` in the `"type"` or `"enum"` does not affect the warehouse type, and ignored for the purposes of type casting as per the table below.
+Having `"null"` in the `"type"` or `"enum"` does not affect the warehouse type, and is ignored for the purposes of type casting as per the table below.

 <table>
 <thead>